-The Letter Text Editor support two types of special text elements within the Top Content and Bottom Content tabs.
+The Letter Text Editor supports two types of special text elements within the Top Content and Bottom Content tabs.
 Fields from the STU and student related tables can be added, if enclosed with brackets [ ].
 For example, [STU.FN] [STU.LN] prints each student's STU.FN and STU.LN fields on their letter.
 In addition, LOC can be used in the Bottom Content to indicate the principal and school information.
-For example, [LOC.NM] prints the school name and [LOC.PR] prints the principal's name from each school.
+For example, [LOC.NM] prints the school name and [LOC.PR] prints the Principal's name from each school.

 For example, if the first batch of letters sent will include specific dates for Saturday makeup school, the [CustomText] might be saved within the body of the letter as shown below:

 More details about how to input the Custom Text is provided in the Send/Generate Letters documentation.

 The Notification Message tab should be used for letters which may be sent via email.
 The text in the Notification Message will appear in the body of the email.
 A PDF of the letter will be attached to the email.

 The first letter created will be the default English letter.
 To add a translated version of the letter, choose a language from the Add Language drop-down.

 The Top Content, Bottom Content and Notification Message tabs will display for the newly selected language, which will have its own language button next to the default English button.
 Translated text for letters sent in languages other than English must be added to the letter's tabs in a similar way as for the English letter.